Bring this or any training to your organization

 The BCS Institute is The Chartered Institute for IT.

-You can earn the Practitioner Certification in Business Analysis Practice if you pass the course exam.
+You can earn the Practitioner Certification in Business Analysis Practise if you pass the course exam.

-In Business Analysis Practice you will not receive any PDUs.
+In Business Analysis Practise you will not receive any PDUs.

-Enhance your team's effectiveness and boost productivity with instructor-led training delivered privately to your organization, live online, or to any preferred location!
+Enhance your team's effectiveness and boost productivity with instructor-led training delivered privately to your organisation, live online, or to any preferred location!